header-banner-ASC.jpg

 1. Environmental Sustainability

-This requirement looks at how the fish farm combats its potential load on the immediate environment while also being concerned with careful handling of fish health and used resources.
-Meeting this requirement also means addressing water quality, meeting standards on ingredient sources for feed, as well as minimising impact on wild populations (preventing escapes, since escaping fish can pose a threat toward wild populations).
-It also implies that the farms should not use unnecessary antibiotics or chemicals deemed so under ASC Standards - the ASC standard for shrimp for example, allows no antibiotic treatment but accepts some level of antibiotics due to residue in water systems.6
+This requirement looks at how the fish farm combats its potential load on the immediate environment while also being concerned with the careful handling of fish health and resources.
+Meeting this requirement also means addressing water quality, meeting standards on ingredient sources for feed, as well as minimising impact on wild populations (preventing escapes, since escaping fish can pose a threat to wild populations).
+It also implies that the farms should not use unnecessary antibiotics or chemicals deemed so under ASC Standards - the ASC standard for shrimp, for example, allows no antibiotic treatment but accepts some level of antibiotics due to residue in water systems.6

 2. Social Responsibility

-Employees of ASC marked farms must be treated responsibly and with care (e.g. the safety of workers and no child labour allowed).
+Employees of ASC-marked farms must be treated responsibly and with care (e.g. the safety of workers and no child labour allowed).
 Another aspect of social responsibility is that fish farms should be working together with the local community, rather than negatively impacting them and their resources.

 1. Abalone

-2. Bivalves (clams, mussels, oyster, scallop)
+2. Bivalves (clams, mussels, oysters, scallops)

 3. Flatfish